-of or COMM 200 Military Communication and Writing (3) or other communication, writing, or speech course e WRTG 394 Advanced Business Writing (3) or other advanced upper-level writing course st be Arts and Humanities Courses above). ements.
-HIST 142 or HIST 157 Western Civilization II (3) History of the United States Since 1865 (3) or other historical perspective course n (3) PHIL 140 Contemporary Moral Issues (3) or foreign language course or other arts and humanities course (discipline must differ from first) on (3) Behavioral and Social Science Courses nd Social Science Courses ECON 201 or ECON 203 Principles of Macroeconomics (3) Principles of Microeconomics (3) or other behavorial and social science course udies (3) GVPT 170 American Government (3) or other behavioral and social science course (discipline must differ from first) Biological an d Physical Sciences Courses BIOL 101 and BIOL 102 Concepts of Biology (3) Laboratory in Biology (1) or other science lecture and laboratory course(s) NSCI 100 or BIOL 160 Introduction to Physical Science (3) Human Biology (3) or other science lecture course Math Course an one may MATH 103 College Mathematics (3) or other 3-credit MATH course at or above the level of college algebra gree Computing C ourses
+of or COMM 200 Military Communication and Writing (3) or other communication, writing, or speech course d e WRTG 394 Advanced Business Writing (3) or other advanced upper-level writing course st be Arts and Hum nanities Courses above). rements.
+HIST 142 or HIST 157 Western Civilization II (3) History of the United States Since 1865 (3) or other historical perspective course n (3) PHIL 140 Contemporary Moral Issues (3) or foreign language course or other arts and humanities course (discipline must differ from first) ion (3) Behavioral ar nd Social Science Courses ECON 201 or ECON 203 Principles of Macroeconomics (3) Principles of Microeconomics (3) or other behavioral and social science course udies (3) GVPT 170 American Government (3) or other behavioral and social science course (discipline must differ from first) Biological an d Physical Sciences Courses BIOL 101 and BIOL 102 Concepts of Biology (3) Laboratory in Biology (1) or other science lecture and laboratory course(s) NSCI 100 or BIOL 160 Introduction to Physical Science (3) Human Biology (3) or other science lecture course Math Course an one I may MATH 103 College Mathematics (3) or other 3-credit MATH course at or above the level of college algebra aroo Computing C ourses

-Concepts and Applications of Information

-Technology (3)

-Digital Media and Society (3)

-Information Systems in Organizations (3)

-or another computing course appropriate to the academic major
+IFSM 201 Concepts and Applications of Information Technology (3) or CMST 301 Digital Media and Society (3) IFSM 300 Information Systems in Organizations (3) or another computing course appropriate to the academic major